Ready to Get Cooking?

 Can you eat cooked shrimp after 5 days?

 Properly stored, cooked shrimp will last for 3 to 4 days in the refrigerator.
-To further extend the shelf life of cooked shrimp, freeze it; freeze in covered airtight containers or heavy-duty freezer bags, or wrap tightly with heavy-duty aluminum foil or freezer wrap.
+To further extend the shelf life of cooked shrimp, freeze it; freeze in covered airtight containers or heavy-duty freezer bags, or wrap it tightly with heavy-duty aluminum foil or freezer wrap.

 Did you like this article?